How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 AI customer support tools all promise to cut your costs and give your team superpowers, but finding out the actual price can feel like a runaround.
 You see the big claims, but the cost is usually tucked away behind a "Contact Sales" form.

-Decagon is a big name in the enterprise AI world, and their agents are known for handling support tickets on their own.
-The tech is impressive, but their custom pricing isn’t for everyone.
-When you’re trying to set a budget, a vague “it depends” from a vendor just doesn’t cut it.
+Decagon is a prominent name in enterprise AI, and their agents are known for end-to-end support.
+The technology is impressive, but their custom pricing model isn't for everyone.
+When you're trying to set a budget, a vague "it depends" from a vendor just doesn't cut it.

-This guide gives you a clear, no-fluff look at how Decagon pricing works.
-We’ll cover what you get, what you might not see coming, and explain why a quote-based model might not be the best fit for your team.
-For a lot of businesses, clear pricing isn’t just nice to have, it’s a must.
+This guide gives you a clear look at Decagon pricing.
+We'll cover what you get, what you might not see coming, and explain why a quote-based model might not be the best fit for your team.
+For many businesses, clear pricing isn't just nice to have.
+It's a must.

 A look at the Decagon pricing structure